SamuelSwartzberg/flashcardifying_text_temp/inf.md

 sometimes, HTTP APIs are called REST APIs even if they don't follow all constraints an API following REST is often called RESTful for the client-server constraint of REST to be met, client and server should be independent of each other, as long as the interface is not altered
+Code on demand as a REST API constraint means that a REST endpoint may return code to execcute RESTful APIs must be stateless, that is, the server does not have state, but rather any state information is transmitted by the client
+The thing a RESTful API returns is called aaresource

+##### six principles (alphabetical)

 Cacheability
 Client-server achitecture/decoupling